devalade/console/README.md

 Software Citadel Console consists in :

-- a PaaS (Platform as a Service) that allows developers to deploy their applications and databases in a cloud environment, supporting multiple drivers, such as Docker and Fly.io ;
+- a PaaS (Platform as a Service) that allows developers to deploy their applications and databases in a cloud environment, supporting multiple drivers, such as Docker, Fly.io, and more to come;
 - a development teams platform, that allows developers to plan tasks, chat, and share code.

+## Why

+Today, developers have to juggle between tons of different services to get their work done.
+They have to use GitHub for code hosting, Slack for communication, Trello for task management, and more.
+We believe that it's time to bring all these services together in a single platform, to make it easier for developers to get their work done.

 ## Stack